lthibault/blog/content/posts/random-cidr-iter.md

 This brings us to the fourth and final notable property:  the **uniqueness property**.
 For any A, B, X and Y, if A ⊕ B = C and X ⊕ Y = C, then A = X and B = Y, or A = Y and B = X.  In other words, XOR-ing a pair of 8-bit integers produces an 8-bit integer that is unique to that pair.

 >**Proof** (by contradiction).
-Let A ⊕ B = C.  By complementary property, A ⊕ C = B.  Now, suppose there is an X ≠ B such that A ⊕ X = C.  Then, A ⊕ C = X, and we arrive at a contradiction. ⃞
+Let A ⊕ B = C.  By the complementary property, A ⊕ C = B.  Now, suppose there is an X ≠ B such that A ⊕ X = C.  Then, A ⊕ C = X, and we arrive at a contradiction. ⃞

 ### XOR Bit-Mask Approach